truenas/documentation/content/SCALECLIReference/Storage/CLIDisk.md

 ### Update Command

-The `update` command allows you update settings for a specified disk.
+The `update` command allows you to update settings for a specified disk.

 {{< expand "Updating Disks">}}